What does a Community Manager do all day? I’ve outlined a typical job description for this growing specialization.

 - Train C-level executives (and specialists) on how to behave in social media.

-I would suggest that these scopes of work are amongst the most important in PR for most types of companies.
+I would suggest that these scopes of work are amongst the most important in public relations for most types of companies.
 So I would recommend to either a) look for talented community managers to hire or b) train your existing team in the fine art of community management.

 The Community Manager Appreciation Day